Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks

-Whereas the surface temperature of a disk can usually be nicely approximated by a power-law, the midplane temperature can have a more complicated structure with varying gradients, reflecting the local optical depth and the rate of viscous heating \citep{Bell_1997,DAlessio_1998}. \ADD{Gas accretion is assumed to be the result of turbulent viscosity, determined by the free disk parameter $\alpha$ \citep{Shakura_1973}, which for our model determines the amount of thermal energy that is released insides of the disk.
-The goal of this investigation is therefore not to trace back the origin of $\alpha$ to one of the instabilities we investigate, but to use its pre-defined value to set-up different disk structures in order to study under which conditions and in which kinds of accretion disks the investigated instabilities might be able to grow and thus produce additional substructure or turbulence on top of the back-ground state.
-We are therefore probing $\alpha$ values between $10^{-5}$ (almost quiescent) and $10^{-2}$ (highly turbulent), which can be thought to be the results of either another instability like the MRI (which would probably quench the instabilities we are aiming to investigate) or be produced by magnetically driven disk winds or Hall MHD, leading to the dissipation of kinetic energy.}
+Whereas the surface temperature of a disk can usually be nicely approximated by a power-law, the midplane temperature can have a more complicated structure with varying gradients, reflecting the local optical depth and the rate of viscous heating \citep{Bell_1997,DAlessio_1998}. \ADD{Gas accretion and the associated heating are assumed to be the result of turbulent viscosity, determined by the free disk parameter $\alpha$ \citep{Shakura_1973}, which for our model determines the amount of thermal energy that is released inside of the disk. \\ A passive disk as defined here is to have a temperature structure in the planet-forming regions dominated by stellar irradiation (which is in our models the case for $\alpha \lesssim 10^{-5}$) and an active disk to be dominated by accretion heating in the planet-forming zone (in our models for $\alpha > 10^{-5}$). \\ The goal of this paper is to learn whether A: a passive disk is able to develop hydrodynamical instabilities and B: whether the energy release from resulting mass accretion triggered by the instabilities will support or suppress the instabilities. \\ On the other hand the mass accretion rate can also be thought to be the results of either another instability associated with non-ideal MHD effects, like a strongly suppressed MRI (which would otherwise quench the instabilities we are aiming to investigate) or be produced by magnetically driven disk winds or Hall MHD, also leading to some heating of the disk.}